rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 In addition to ept-python, the user will need to install rasterio, geopandas (optionally pyogrio), shapely, [nest_asyncio,](https://pypi.org/project/nest-asyncio/) and some of the libraries typically included with scientific Python distributions: numpy, scipy, and matplotlib.
 We'll also be working with asyncio, so the user will need a recent version of Python.

+Here's the full list of imports:

+{% highlight Python %}
+import rasterio
+from rasterio.windows import Window from rasterio.io import MemoryFile from rasterio.warp import calculate_default_transform, reproject, Resampling from rasterio.sample import sample_gen
+from rasterio.mask import mask from pyogrio import read_dataframe #delete this line if pyogrio is not installed, and instead use geopandas from shapely.geometry import Polygon import ept from scipy.ndimage import label, convolve from scipy.interpolate import griddata from scipy.stats import f_oneway import numpy as np import matplotlib.pyplot as plt import nest_asyncio from aiohttp import ClientSession import asyncio from urllib.request import urlopen import os
+{% endhighlight %}

 -----

 Our primary goal will be to create a digital height model (DHM) representing height above ground elevation.
 To prepare for downloading the lidar we'll use to create our DHM, we need to get the following: